aeppic/iris-app/README.md

+# IRA

 Note: This is work-in-progress we are still building this up

 ## Intro

-IRIS is a way to easily build flexible and high-quality business applications.
+IRA stands for IRIS Application is a way to easily build flexible,scalable and high-quality applications.

 It starts by providing the ability to make creating forms extremely easy using an extended markdown like syntax we call formdown.